websemantics/builder-extension/README.md

 ```
 > Last update: 25 August 2016

-This PyroCMS extension once installed becomes your coding companion to generate modules and [stream entities](#what-is-an-entity) for all your projects coding needs.
-It also configure your module classes with routes, bindings, language file entries, seeding and much more so you do not have to lift a finger.
+This PyroCMS extension once installed becomes your coding companion to generate modules and [Stream Entities](#what-is-an-entity) for all of your projects coding needs.
+It will also help configure your module classes with routes, bindings, language file entries, seeding and much more, so you do not have to lift a finger.

 ### What is an Entity

 An Entity is a representation of an [Object Type](https://en.wikipedia.org/wiki/Object_type_(object-oriented_programming)) which may correspond with a Stream.
-For example, a Person, a Company or an Animal can all be represented by Streams and Entities.
+For example, a **Person**, a **Company** or an **Animal** can all be represented by Streams and Entities.

-Code generated for an entity includes an `Entity Model` and `Repository`, `Plugin`, `Seeder`, `Contracts`, `Table Builder` and `Form Builder`.
+The code generated for an entity includes an `Entity Model` and `Repository`, `Plugin`, `Seeder`, `Contracts`, `Table Builder` and `Form Builder`.

 #### Getting Started

 The following example is also available here, [blog](https://github.com/websemantics/blog),

-1. Create and install a new PyroCMS project, `blogger`
+* Create and install a new PyroCMS project, let's call it `blogger`

 ```bash
 composer create-project pyrocms/pyrocms --prefer-dist blogger